learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 6.3.
-How do you trim a string in javascript?
+## Q. How do you trim a string in javascript?

 The `trim()` method removes whitespace from both sides of a string.
 JavaScript provides 3 simple functions on how to trim strings.